Sharp nonuniqueness for the Navier-Stokes equations: Proof of Proposition

 Integrating in time, by Theorem \ref{thm:main_thm_for_W_k}, Lemma \ref{lemma:estimates_a_k} we have that

 which implies the desired bound thanks to Lemma \ref{lemma:parameters}.

 \end{proof}

-Next, we estimate the corrector $ w^{(c)}$, which is expected to be much smaller than $w^{(p)}$ due to the derivative gains from both the fast oscillation $\sigma $ and the tensor potential $\Omega_k$. \begin{proposition} The divergence-free corrector $w^{(c)}$ satisfies
+Next, we estimate the corrector $ w^{(c)}$, which is expected to be much smaller than $w^{(p)}$ due to the derivative gains from both the fast oscillation $\sigma $ and the tensor potential $\bf\Omega_k$ defined in \eqref{eq:def_bf_O_k}. \begin{proposition} The divergence-free corrector $w^{(c)}$ satisfies

 and

 In particular, for sufficiently large $\l$,

 and